Custom events in scenarios – API methods

 401: Unauthorized

-The request was missing an API key or you are requesting access to information that you do not have permission to access.
+The request was missing an API key or you don’t have permission to access this information

 {